Emilia Clarke Says Her Revealing Emmys Look Was Inspired By Jennifer Lopez

 @emmys2019 WE BE ROLLLLLIN! @jlo just as heads up you have inspired this years lewk. ????♀️ I am one lucky lady to have the best glam squad ever invented… @jennychohair @jilliandempsey @petraflannery @jennahipp YOU HAVE LIT THIS CHICK ON FYRE! ????thank you thank you thank you! #motherofdragonstakesafinalgoodbye #mighthaveneededadragontogetmethereontime ???? #iplanonseeingtomorrowssunrise #???? #✌️ #???? #❤️

-In photos snapped on the Emmys red carpet, Jennifer Lopez’s influence on Emilia’s look is much more evident.
-According to Good Morning America, her dark blue gown was designed by Maison Valentino.
-Much Like Jennifer Lopez’s iconic green Versace dress, it showed off quite a bit of the 32-year-old actress’s chest.

-Emilia Clarke’s gown featured what amounted to little more than two strips of fabric covering her breasts.
+Emilia’s gown featured what amounted to little more than two strips of fabric covering her breasts.
 They created a deep V that ended right above her belly button, where a bow was tied around her tiny waist.
 The slitted skirt of the dress was made out of much heavier fabric than the top.
-Emilia posed with her hands in the gown’s pockets while walking the red carpet.
+The Game of Thrones star posed with her hands in the gown’s pockets while walking the red carpet.

-During an interview that was uploaded on the Entertainment Tonight Instagram page, Emilia elaborated on how Jennifer Lopez inspired her Emmys look.
-According to the actress, who is nominated in the Outstanding Lead Actress in a Drama Series category, she really loved JLo’s performance in the movie Hustlers.
+During an interview that was uploaded on the Entertainment Tonight Instagram page, Emilia elaborated on how JLo inspired her Emmys look.
+According to the actress, who is nominated in the Outstanding Lead Actress in a Drama Series category, she really loved Lopez’s performance in the movie Hustlers.
 She especially enjoyed seeing the scantily-clad singer/actress show off her pole dancing skills at the beginning of the film.

 “I think that JLo in Hustlers is the greatest introduction of a character I have ever seen,” Clarke said of Lopez’s stripper character.
 “I heckled in the cinema.
 I’m English, I don’t do that.
 But I did, so JLo is my inspiration for this evening.
 I plan on channeling her all night long.”